AndrewChild/The-Garden-Guidebook/README.md

 - add something about information sourcing
 - reorganize image files
 - Tracy Brandlt has cleaned and re-established a lot of lines that I haven't documented.
 Would be best to just talk through them with him since many don't have names and he desrves first dibs on what they are called
+- A lot of topos are very dark should go back on a cloudy day and shoot in HDR

 # specific issues
 - Where should topo lines start, at the hand holds or from the base (from the base looks better but hand holds is sometimes informative)